brickrefinery/l-lang-spec/README.md

 "Why?" is often a hard question to answer, and in this case it may be harder than usual.
 There's little to "learn" here - learning how to make a complier is documented better than this ever will, and learning to code could be done by picking any other language - but there is joy to be found.
 And that, joy, is good enough.

-If any of this language brings you joy, either by laughing at the standard, or by trying your hand at compiling a pirate ship into a car, then this language has done what it has set out to do.
+If any of this language brings you joy, either by laughing at the standard, or by trying your hand at compiling that pirate ship into a car, then this language has done what it has set out to do.

 ### Goal: Turing complete